Rafal852/Pneumonia-Classifier/README.md

 ## Overview

 This project develops a pneumonia classifier using PyTorch.
 It analyzes chest X-ray images to predict whether a patient has pneumonia or does not.
 The project uses a pre-trained ResNet18 model, fine-tuned on a publicly available chest X-ray dataset, and deploys a Flask web application to provide an easy-to-use interface for uploading images and receiving predictions.
-The application is deployed on Railway.app for accessibility - https://web-production-b5fa5.up.railway.app/.

 ## Dataset